-For several years unions have been waging a furious battle to force large companies to collectively bargain alongside their contractors and franchisees, even if they have next to nothing to do with workplace operations.
-Now, once again, the National Labor Relations Board must address the question: What is an employer?
+For several years unions have been waging a furious battle to force large employers to collectively bargain alongside their contractors and franchisees, even if they have next to nothing to do with workplace operations.
+Now, once again, the National Labor Relations Board must address the central question: What is an employer?
 Last December the NLRB reversed its Obama-era ruling in Browning-Ferris Industries that widened the basis for classifying a parent company as a “dual” or “joint” employer.
 In Hy-Brand, the board, by 3-2, ruled that the old standard must apply.
 This restoration would be brief.
 Weeks later, the board, faced with a conflict-of-interest issue, withdrew its decision.
 For now, organized labor has prevailed.
 But the fate of the controversy may lie in the courts.

 Union Corruption Update visited this deceptively crucial issue in July 2014 and again in September 2015.
 In each case, the focus was the National Labor Relations Board’s review of a northern California case, Browning-Ferris Industries of California [362 NLRB 1986 (2015)].
 At issue was the right of Sanitary Truck Drivers and Helpers Local 350, a Teamsters affiliate, to negotiate on behalf of workers at a recycling plant.
 BFI owned the plant.
 Yet an outside contractor, Leadpoint Business Services, set wages, benefits, schedules and other labor standards.
 For all intents and purposes, employees answered to Leadpoint.
-But the Teamsters, knowing that Browning-Ferris had far deeper pockets, and thus more leeway to make concessions during contract talks, wanted the parent company reclassified as a dual employer.
+But the Teamsters, knowing that Browning-Ferris had far deeper pockets, and thus had more leeway to make concessions during contract talks, wanted the parent company reclassified as a dual employer.
 Browning-Ferris countered that because it did not exercise “direct and immediate” control over the workplace, it was not such an employer.

 The union responded by filing suit against Browning-Ferris with the NLRB’s Oakland Regional Office.
 The regional director, George Velastegui, favored the Teamsters, and in August 2013 ordered a representation election held.
 Balloting took place the following April.
 Including BFI in the negotiations, however, would require not just an election victory, but a reinterpretation of labor law.
 Based on the evidence, Velastegui ruled that BFI and Leadpoint were not joint employers.
 In addition, he ordered all ballots impounded.
 The union appealed to NLRB headquarters in Washington, D.C.
 Strategically, it was a smart move.
 For one thing, the pro-union (i.e., Democratic) faction on the board now held a majority, a fact owing to the longstanding custom of ensuring that the 3-2 majority reflected the party in power.
-For another, NLRB General Counsel Richard Griffin, an experienced union lawyer prior to coming to the board, in July 2014 submitted an amicus brief recommending that the board apply a broader standard for defining a joint employer, one taking into account potential as well as active control.
+For another, then-NLRB General Counsel Richard Griffin, an experienced union lawyer prior to coming to the board, in July 2014 submitted an amicus brief recommending that the board apply a broader standard for defining a joint employer, one taking into account potential as well as active control.

 Griffin’s office already had begun investigating allegations of unfair labor practices at various McDonald’s restaurant outlets.
 That December, NLRB took this advice in filing complaints against McDonald’s and more than a dozen corresponding franchisees.
 The suits worked in favor of the Teamsters in the BFI/Leadpoint case.
 In August 2015 the NLRB ruled 3-2 that BFI of California Inc. exercised enough control over the hiring, firing, scheduling and other aspects of personnel policy to qualify as a joint employer.
 The majority held that although BFI’s control was not “direct and immediate,” it amounted to control all the same.
 It also ordered that the impounded ballots be counted.

-The “captive” employer principle advanced by the unions may look sound on the surface, but on closer inspection, it is manifestly unfair to the parent company and employees alike.
+The captive-employer principle advanced by the unions may look sound on the surface, but on closer inspection, it is manifestly unfair to the parent company and employees alike.
 For just as employees have the right to organize, they also have a right not to be organized.
 Contracting, franchising and self-employment allow employees greater flexibility in planning their careers and work schedules.
 The idea that a corporation and a franchisee ought to be yoked together for collective bargaining purposes is every bit as coercive as “security” contract clauses that force employees to choose between paying union dues or losing their jobs.
 Unions are fully aware that they are better able to force the hand of a large employer during contract talks than if they were to deal solely with a smaller third-party employer.
 To broaden the definition of a dual employer to hypothetical exercises of control, they could corral the parent firm to the bargaining table.

 Employers understandably were not happy with Browning-Ferris.
 But the election of Donald Trump as president signaled a possible reversal.
 Once in office, he nominated a pair of Republicans, Marvin Kaplan and William Emanuel, to fill two National Labor Relations Board vacancies; the full Senate approved each nominee in close, party-line votes.
 By the end of the year, that signal became reality.
 On December 14, 2017, the board, in Hy-Brand Industrial Contractors, Ltd. (365 NLRB No. 156), voted 3-2 to reinstate the traditional standard.
 Once again, a joint employer finding would require proof that the parent company exercises direct and immediate control over terms and conditions of employment; proof of indirect control is not sufficient to establish a joint employer relationship.
 The majority, consisting of Members Kaplan and Emanuel, and Chairman Philip Miscimarra, drew heavily upon arguments made by Miscimarra in his dissent in Browning-Ferris.
 Impetus for a permanent reversal also came from Congress in the form of a bill, the Save Local Business Act (H.R.
 3441).
 The measure, introduced last July by Rep. Bradley Byrne, R-Ala., would reinstate the traditional joint employer test, as applied to the National Labor Relations Act and the Fair Labor Standards Act.
 The House passed the measure in November by 242-181.
 The Senate, true to form, has delayed action and has yet to hold a hearing.